k4rkarov/TTS/README.md

 ## Tools

 ### dmarc_checker.sh
-This script checks whether the DMARC policy of the domains is set to 'p=none,' indicating their vulnerability to spoofing attacks.
+This script verifies the presence of a DMARC policy and checks if the policy is set to 'p=none,' indicating a vulnerability to spoofing attacks.

 ```
 Usage: ./dmarc_checker.sh -f <domains_file>